 The literal meaning of ‘responsiveness’- The quality of being responsive; reacting quickly; as a quality of people, it involves responding with emotion to people and events.
 It suggests that governance must be responsive to the concerns of all stakeholders within a reasonable timeframe.

 Good governance requires mediation of the different interests in society to reach a broad consensus in society on what is in the best interest of the whole community and how this can be achieved.
 It also requires a broad and long-term perspective on what is needed for sustainable human development and how to achieve the goals of such development.
 This needs the sensitivity of the administration to the historical, cultural, and social contexts of a given society or community.
 In political terms, it is called political pluralism.

 Good governance must address the issues concerning justice and equity.
 None in society should feel side-lined or exploited in the process of development.
 Growth should be inclusive and equitable.
 Mostly the vulnerable and marginalized must share the fruits of the development and must have opportunities to improve and maintain their well-being.

 Effectiveness and efficiency

-It means that developmental needs of the society must be achieved by the optimum utilization of the resources at their disposal.
+It means that the developmental needs of the society must be achieved by the optimum utilization of the resources at their disposal.
 It further suggests sustainable use of natural resources and the protection of the environment.

-Accountability is a key of good governance.
+Accountability is a key to good governance.
 Both public and private institutions along with civil society organizations must be accountable to the public and to their institutional stakeholders.
 Transparency and Rule of Law are prerequisites of accountability.

-countries with its eight principles to be accountable for the assistance received from the international donor agencies for the developmental purposes.
+countries with its eight principles to be accountable for the assistance received from the international donor agencies for developmental purposes.

 Also Read | Indian Culture and History